ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   level of unguessability provided by the underlying entropy.
   The increment value MAY be one when the number of UUIDs generated in a particular period of time is important and guessability is not an issue.
-However, it SHOULD NOT be used by implementations that favor unguessablity, as the resulting values are easily guessable.
+However, it SHOULD NOT be used by implementations that favor unguessability, as the resulting values are easily guessable.

 Replace Left-Most Random Bits with Increased Clock Precision (Method 3):